scheinker/MessageClean/README.md

 ## Safety Notes

 - **This script never permanently deletes files** - It only moves them to review folders
-- **All files are backed up first** - Copies made before any action
+- **No disk space duplication** - Files are moved (not copied) to save space
+- **Review folders are your backup** - Nothing is deleted until you manually delete the folders
 - **You control everything** - Human approval for every single video
 - **Logging** - Complete record of what was done
-- **Undo-friendly** - Just move files back from review folders
+- **Undo-friendly** - Just move files back from review folders to restore

 ## What Gets Freed Up

 The script only processes videos ≥10MB.
 After completion:
 - Videos are removed from `~/Library/Messages/Attachments/`
 - iMessage app will show less storage usage
-- Videos remain safely in Photos and backup folders
+- Videos remain safely in Photos and review folders
+- No disk space is saved until you manually delete the review folders
-- You can verify everything before permanent deletion
+- You can verify everything before permanently deleting the review folders

 ## Technical Details